dharmelolar/chrome-DevTools/src/guide/README.md

 - MacOS : `CMD` + `Shift` + `C` / `CMD` + `Option` + `I`
 - Windows & Linux : `Ctrl` + `Shift` + `J`

-2. Click on the three dotted icon in your chrome browser, navigate to `more tools` > `developer tools`.
+2. Click on the three-dotted icon in your chrome browser, navigate to `more tools` > `developer tools`.

 ![](https://res.cloudinary.com/dharme/image/upload/v1681214924/Screenshot_2023-04-11_at_12.54.57_biqm1u.png)

 3. Right click on any part of a webpage and select `Inspect` to open devTools.

 ## Features Of the Chrome DevTools

 The chrome devtools contains diffferent features that make development easier for developers.The chrome devtools has different tabs that will be futher explained in this documentation :

 - Elements